mjarends/SmartThingsPersonal/devicetypes/mjarends/smartweather-station-tile.src/README.md

 This is an internet-based weather station SmartDevice for your SmartThings Hub.
 This device will automatically use your Hub's (or pre-defined) location for the current conditions.

-Credit for this device type goes to:
+Credit for this device type goes to SmartThings and yracine
-SmartThings
-yracine

 ## Installation